Grace Point Church is an Evangelical Presbyterian Church . . .

 Grace Point Church and the EPC

 Grace Point Church is intentionally in alignment with the Evangelical Presbyterian Church denomination.
-All of our preaching, teaching, and programs are intentionally based on these principles.
+All our preaching, teaching, and programs are intentionally based on these principles.
 We believe the EPC denomination acts both as a solid foundation on which to build and an excellent yardstick by which we can measure our own accountability to Scripture.